 Airbus Helicopters also provides aircraft for the UK Ministry of Defence Military Flying Training System, meaning that for more than half a century, every helicopter pilot in the country has been trained on Airbus Helicopters platforms.

 As the biggest supplier of large aircraft to the Royal Air Force, Airbus is responsible for the delivery (through the AirTanker partnership) of the service’s Future Strategic Tanker Aircraft, designated the A330 Multi Role Tanker Transport.
-A total of 14 A330 MRTTs will provide the Royal Air Force with 21st-century tanker and transport capability.
+A total of 14 A330 MRTTs provide the Royal Air Force with 21st-century tanker and transport capability.

-At its site in Newport, south Wales, Airbus specialises in secure information services, cyber solutions and the security of critical infrastructure in the UK, serving as key partners in government and NATO-led information infrastructure programmes.
-One notable product, a powerful encryption device developed by Airbus named Ectocryp, has been dubbed ‘Enigma for the 21st century.’
+At its site in Newport, south Wales, Airbus specialises in secure connectivity, cyber solutions and the security of critical infrastructure in the UK, serving as key partners in government and NATO-led information infrastructure programmes.
+One notable product, a powerful encryption device developed by Airbus named Ectocryp, has been dubbed “Enigma for the 21st century.”